We Hiked Maunawili Falls in Oahu, Hawaii and Lived to Tell About It!

 Are we lost?

 I did not start to worry until about an hour in.
 For an hour we have hiked an intense trail up and down.
-At times it was so steep Jonah could barely do the stairs, because his legs just were not long enough.
-This is when I start to think, I’m alone in Hawaii in the jungle with my three kids and I cannot want to carry one of them.
+At times it was so steep Jonah could barely do the stairs because his legs were not quite long enough.
+This is when I start to think, I’m alone in Hawaii in the jungle with my three kids, I have no cell service, and I cannot carry one of them because at this point they are all too big.

 Jungle Hiking in Oahu with Explosives?